 Are older doctors at a higher risk for making mistakes?

 We have often heard statistics that suggest that younger, newer doctors may not be as experienced or focused as older doctors.
 Many patients who have to go to the hospital prefer an older doctor who has performed a procedure a higher number of times or has an established career of awards and accomplishments.
-However, it may be true that the older a physician or surgeon gets, the more he or she is at risk for making serious doctor errors.
+However, it may be true that the older a physician or surgeon gets, the more he or she is at risk for making serious doctor errors and becoming the victim of medical malpractice in New Haven, CT.

 There are a few reasons that the skills and abilities of some doctors in Connecticut may deteriorate significantly after a certain age, which can make them more unreliable in the operating rooms.
 Unlike other professions that involve a responsibility for human life, doctors are not evaluated throughout their career to ensure they are still able to perform job duties safely and responsibly.